Advanced-Computer-Lab-2022/karimarie/README.md

 <br /><br />
 ## Code Style:
  Standard code styles that are easy to follow for any new contributors.
+ Backend methods are defined in controller folder then called in their designated route.
 <br /><br />
 ## Tests: